pkeroulas/FFmpeg/README.md

 	-f mpegts udp://<monitor IP>:<monitor port>
 ```

+Note that this ffmpeg flavor forces a separate thread for the input socket
+reading.

 ### Network performance

 On the NIC side, one can increase the number of entries in the rx ring